 Our first stop on our Trans-Siberian adventure is Kazan, the capital of Tatarstan on the River Volga.
 The city is renowned for its ornate buildings, including the colourful onion-domed cathedral, the inspiring Kul Sharif Mosque in the grounds of the impressive Kazan Kremlin, and the classical style buildings of the university.

 Today we arrive in Ulan Ude, the capital of the Buryat Republic.
-Here we visit the Old Believer's Village, where we have the opportunity to learn about the culture and history of these religious people as we are treated to a traditional meal and enjoy a concert featuring local musicians and dancers.
-On Day 14 we arrive in Ulaanbaatar, the capital of Mongolia.
+Here we visit the Old Believer's Village, where we learn about the culture and history of these religious people as we are treated to a traditional meal and enjoy a concert featuring local musicians and dancers.
+On Day 15 we arrive in Ulaanbaatar, the capital of Mongolia.
 Passing the Genghis Khan monument, we visit the National Museum and other sights, before enjoying lunch in a traditional yurt.
-Day 15 is spent on board as we continue east through this vast and varied country.
+Day 16 is spent on board as we continue through this vast and varied country.

 The train follows the Shilka and Amur Rivers close to the Chinese border.
 Our route takes us across an area of permafrost, as remote as it is dramatic.
-During Day 17 we reach the most easterly point of our journey and as we head towards the Pacific coast, we enjoy a farewell dinner on board.
+During Day 18 we reach the most easterly point of our journey and as we head towards the Pacific coast, we enjoy final dinner on board.

-After travelling across 11 time zones and over 8,000 train miles, our epic journey from London finishes on Day 18, as the Trans-Siberian Express arrives in Vladivostok.
-We take a tour of the city before transferring to the Hyundai Hotel for the night.
-On Day 19 we transfer to the airport for our return flight via Moscow to London.
+After traveling across 11 time zones and over 8,000 train miles, our epic journey concludes today, as the Trans-Siberian Express arrives in Vladivostok.
+We take a tour of the city before transferring to the Lotte Hotel for one night, where we enjoy a farewell meal.
+On Day 20 we transfer to the airport for our return flight via Moscow to London.